johnggli/typing-speed-test/README.md

 ## :rocket: Getting started

-- Clone the repository
+- Clone the repository;
-- Make changes to images and texts in the `index.html` file.
+- Make changes to images and texts in the `index.html` file;
 - Change the colors and fonts in the `style.css` file.

+## 🤔 How to contribute

+- Fork this repository;
+- Create a branch with your feature: `git checkout -b my-feature`;
+- Commit your changes: `git commit -m "feat: my new feature"`;
+- Push to your branch: `git push origin my-feature`.

+Once your pull request has been merged, you can delete your branch.

 ---